 You can find the net savings of your BR service by taking the gross savings (total charges minus total paid) and subtracting the BR service fees.
 Additional things you can measure to ensure you’re getting value are the percentage of net savings, the turnaround time, and the denied bill rate.

 Price alone should not be the deciding factor for medical management tools; a holistic view of your services is best.
-However, you also want to make sure you aren’t shelling out more money than you are saving.
-Whether you are evaluating your current tools or looking for new ones, just make sure they lead to improved outcomes and lower costs, to get the best from your investment.
+However, you also want to ensure you aren’t shelling out more money than you are saving.
+Whether you are evaluating your current tools or looking for new ones, just ensure they lead to improved outcomes and lower costs to get the best from your investment.